Language-Research-Technology/ro-crate-modes/README.md

-# Crate-O RO-Crate Editor Mode FIle
+# Crate-O RO-Crate Editor Mode File

 This repository is for the development of cross-application editor configurations, known as "Modes" that implement RO-Crate Profiles.